firebolt55439/Diep.io-Protocol/README.md

 # How To Contribute
-**If you discover anything interesting or have anything you can contribute, please consider adding it to the wiki!** A pull request will allow you to make changes to code or wiki pages.
+**If you discover anything interesting or have anything you can contribute, please consider adding it to the wiki!**

+A fork or clone, then a pull request will allow you to contribute changes to code or wiki pages.

 # Contributors
 **Project Lead**: firebolt55439